TeamNovaSoft/discord-bot/docs/aws_setup.md

 This guide explains how to set up a GitHub Actions workflow to deploy an application to a remote server (e.g., AWS EC2).
 It also details the required environment variables for automation to work correctly.

+> ⚠️ **Warning:** Deployment is only triggered when a branch is merged into main, not when a commit is pushed directly to the branch.

 ## Setting Up Environment Variables in GitHub Actions

 To successfully deploy, certain environment variables need to be configured as secrets in the GitHub repository.